-Arizona - The term of this offering shall be effective for a period of one year with the ability to renew for additional periods of one year California, Michigan and New Mexico - In addition to the suitability standards above, an investor will limit his or her investment in HMS Income Fund, Inc. common stock to a maximum of 10% of his or her net worth.
+Arizona - The term of this offering shall be effective for a period of one year with the ability to renew for additional periods of one year.

+California, Michigan and New Mexico - In addition to the suitability standards above, an investor will limit his or her investment in HMS Income Fund, Inc. common stock to a maximum of 10% of his or her net worth.

-Idaho - Investors who reside in the state of klaho must have either (i) a liquid net worth of \$85,000 and annual gross income of \$85,000 or (ii) a liquid net worth of \$300,000.
-Additionally, an Idaho Investor's total Investment shall not eaced 10% of his or her liquid net worth.
-The calculation liquid net worth shall include only cash plus cash equivalents for equivalents include assets which may be convertible to cash within one year.
-Iowa - Investors who reside in the state of Iowa must have either (i) a liquid net worth of \$100,000 and annual gross income of \$100,000 or (ii) a liquid net worth of \$350,000.
-Additionally, an Iowa revelor's total investment in HMS fincome Fund, hrc, shall not execed 10% of his or her liquid net worth.
-For this purpose, liquid net worth is determined acclasive of home, home funthings and automobiles.
+Idaho - Investors who reside in the state of Idaho must have either (i) a liquid net worth of \$85,000 and annual gross income of \$85,000 or (ii) a liquid net worth of \$300,000.
+Additionally, an Idaho investor's total investment shall not exceed 10% of his or her liquid net worth.
+The calculation of liquid net worth shall include only cash plus cash equivalents.
+Cash equivalents include assets which may be convertible to cash within one year.

-Kansas - The Office of the Kansas Securities Commissioner recommends that you should limit your aggregate investment in HMS Income Fund, Inc. shares and other similar investments to not more than 10% of your dud net worth.
-Liquid net worth is that portion of your total net worth (as imfus liabilities) that is comprised of cash, cash equivalents and equily marketable securities. ssets

-Kentucky - Investors who reside in the state of Kantucky must have either (i) a liquid net worth of \$85,000 and annual gross income of (ii) a liquid net worth of \$300,000.
-Additionally, a Kentucky investor's total investment in HMS Income Fund, Inc. shall not exceed 10% of me of \$85,000 or liquid net worth
+lowa - Investors who reside in the state of lowa must have either (i) a liquid net worth of \$100,000 and annual gross income of \$100,000 or (ii) a liquid net worth of \$300,000.
+Additionally, an lowa investor's total investment in HMS income Fund, Inc. shall not exceed 10% of his or her liquid net worth.

-Maine - The Maine Office of Securities recommends that an investor's aggregate investment in this offering and other similar offerings not 10% of the investor's liquid net worth.
-For this purpose, "liquid net worth" is defined as that portion of net worth that consists of cash, case equivalents and readily marketable securities. erinas not exceed

-Massachusetts - Investors who reside in the state of Massachusetts must have either (i) a minimum of \$100,000 annual gross income and a liquid net worth of \$100,000; or (ii) a liquid net worth of \$250,000 inespective of gross annual income.
-Additionally, a Massachusetts investor's tott investment in HWS Income Fund, i.e. and other similar investments shall not exceed 10% of his or her liquid net worth.
 For this purpose, liquid net worth is determined exclusive of home, home furnishings and automobiles.

+Kansas - The Office of the Kansas Securities Commissioner recommends that you should limit your aggregate investment in HMS Income Fund, Inc. shares and other similar investments to not more than 10% of your liquid net worth.
+Liquid net worth is that portion of your total net worth (assets minus liabilities) that is comprised of cash, cash equivalents and readily marketable securities.

+Kentucky - Investors who reside in the state of Kentucky must have either (i) a liquid net worth of \$35,000 and annual gross income of \$85,000 or (ii) a liquid net worth of \$300,000.
+Additionally, a Kentucky investor's total investment in HMS Income Fund, Inc. shall not exceed 10% of his or her liquid net worth.

+Maine - The Maine Office of Securities recommends that an investor's aggregate investment in this offering and other similar offerings not exceed 10% of the investor's liquid net worth.
+For this purpose, "liquid net worth" is defined as that portion of net worth that consists of cash, cash equivalents and readily marketable securities.

+Massachusetts - Investors who reside in the state of Massachusetts must have either (i) a minimum of \$100,000 annual gross income and a liquid net worth of \$100,000; or (ii) a liquid net worth of \$250,000 irrespective of gross annual income.
+Additionally, a Massachusetts investor's total investment in HMS Income Fund, Inc. and other similar investments shall not exceed 10% of his or her liquid net worth.
+For this purpose, liquid net worth is determined exclusive of home, home furnishings and automobiles.

-Nebraska - Nebraska investors must meet the following suitability standards: (i) either (a) an annual gross income of at least \$100,000 and a net worth of at least \$250,000, or (b) a net worth of at least \$250,000, or (b) and worth of at least \$250,000 and (b) investor will not invest more than 10% of his or her net worth in this offering.
-For such investors, net worth should not include the value of one's horne, horne funnishings, or automobiles.
+Nebraska - Nebraska investors must meet the following suitability standards: (i) either (a) an annual gross income of at least \$100,000 and a net worth of at least \$350,000, or (b) a net worth of at least \$500,000 and (ii) investor will not invest more than 10% of his or her net worth in this offering.
+For such investors, net worth should not include the value of one's home, home furnishings, or automobiles.